Cimmerian-Iter/Vita-troubleshooting-guide/sd2vita-and-memory-corruption/sd2vita-history.md

-Since october 2019 the white SD2Vita V5 got a little revision like the V3, so a V5.5 (and not V6 as it is often mislabelled by the others as there's no major revision).
+Since October 2019 the white SD2Vita V5 got a little revision like the V3, so a V5.5 (and not V6 as it is often mislabelled by the others as there's no major revision).
 It didn't aim to fix a specific issue but instead improve the reliability of the adapter by using a different kind of plastic.

 > Smooth plastic instead of rough surface
 >